puppetlabs/puppet-docs/source/pe/3.2/quick_start.markdown

 * At least one **console server,** which analyzes agent reports and presents a GUI for managing your site.
 (This may or may not be the same server as the master.)
 * At least one **database support server** which runs PuppetDB and databases that support the console.
 (This may or may not be the same server as the console server.)

-For this walk-through, you will create a simple deployment where the puppet master, the console, and database support roles will run on one machine (a.k.a, a monolithic master).
+For this walk-through, you will create a simple deployment where the puppet master, the console, and database support roles will run on one machine (a.k.a., a monolithic master).
 This machine will manage one or two agent nodes.
-In a production environment you have total flexibility in how you deploy and distribute and your master, console, and database support roles, but for the purposes of this guide we're keeping things simple.
+In a production environment you have total flexibility in how you deploy and distribute your master, console, and database support roles, but for the purposes of this guide we're keeping things simple.

 > ### Preparing Your Proof-of-Concept Systems
 >